ishitatsuyuki/LatencyFleX/README.md

 ## Usage

-For now, LatencyFleX can be used through one of the following injection method.
+For now, LatencyFleX can be used on Linux through one of the following injection method.
 Game engine integration is planned.

 ### Running games with LatencyFleX